jgraham0325/land-register-api-docs/docs/api-documentation/V0.2/index.md

 ### HTTPS
 {: .govuk-heading-m}

 All Street Manager APIs are secured using Transport Layer Security (TLS) v1.2 certificates signed by a standard certificate authority.
 {: .govuk-body}

-### Authentication and Authorization
+### Authentication and Authorisation
 {: .govuk-heading-m}

-All resource endpoints in the API with the exception of authentication and health-checks, require a JWT to be passed in the \'token\' header of the request.
-The JWT contains information about the user and allows them to access routes, services, and resources that are permitted with that token.
+All resource endpoints in the API, with the exception of authentication and status, require a [JWT](#jwt) to be passed in the \'token\' header of the request.
+The [JWT](#jwt) contains information about the user and allows them to access routes, services, and resources that are permitted with that token.
 Without it the request will be met with a 401 error response.
 {: .govuk-body}

 ### User accounts and permissions